 Getting Started at BC

-However, If you last attended the college (enrolled for classes) more than four quarters ago, submit a term activation request form so we can activate your account.
+However, If you last attended the college (enrolled for classes) more than four quarters ago, submit a Term Activation Request Form to reactivate your account.

-The bachelor’s degree is a selective admissions program.
-When students are eligible to start on the BAS they will need to fill out a separate application for consideration.
+The bachelor degree is a selective admissions program.
+When students are eligible to begin BAS-level classes, they must fill out a separate BAS admissions application and gain admission into the BAS program.

-This depends on student’s previous education and/or applicable transfer credits.
-Students should work with an advisor or program manager to get a customized education plan to complete the degree or pathway of their choice.
+This depends on a student’s previous education and/or applicable transfer credits.
+Students should work with an advisor or Program Manager to get a customized education plan to complete the degree or pathway of their choice.

-In order to register for their first quarter at BC new students will need to fill out a form verifying that they have taken the course prerequisites elsewhere OR take a math and english placement exam through the Testing Center.
+In order to register for classes with prerequisites, new students must fill out a form verifying that they have taken the course prerequisites elsewhere OR complete a math and English placement through Placement & Testing Services.

 Course Clearing Prerequisite Form Instructions: